GDPR Data Protection statement for those seeking information and/or applying for admission

 9. Who can I contact if I have any questions?

-If you have any questions about this policy statement, the College’s compliance with the GDPR, or the processing of your personal information, please contact the Dean of Students Office at 413-755-4078.
+If you have any questions about this policy statement, the College’s compliance with the GDPR, or the processing of your personal information, please contact the Office of the Vice President of Student Affairs at 413-755-4402.

 10. How do I report a complaint?

-If you are not happy with the way your information is being handled, or with the response received from the College, it is recommended that you contact the Dean of Students Office at 413-755-4078 for further assistance.
+If you are not happy with the way your information is being handled, or with the response received from the College, it is recommended that you contact the Office of the Vice President of Student Affairs at 413-755-4402 for further assistance.
 If the College fails to adequately address your concerns, you also have a right to file a complaint with the Massachusetts Department of Higher Education at:

 11. Policy Statement updates?

-This policy statement was issued on May, 2018.
+This policy statement was issued in May 2018.
 It will be reviewed as necessary and at least annually.
 Any changes to the policy will be posted on the College’s website.